AlexBoving/sCT-generation-pix2pix/README.md

 Please run `flake8 --ignore E501 .` and `python ./scripts/test_before_push.py` before you commit the code.
 Please also update the code structure [overview](docs/overview.md) accordingly if you add or remove files.

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite the authors papers.
 ```
 @inproceedings{CycleGAN2017,
   title={Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks},